C/C++ client library and toolkit for the

 int status = smaxQueue("some_table", "some_var", X_DOUBLE, 1, &d, &meta);

 Pipelined (batched) pulls have dramatic effects on performance.
 Rather than being limited by round-trip times, you will be limited by the performance of the Redis server itself (or the network bandwidth on some older infrastructure).
-As such, instead of thousand of queries per second, you can pull 2-3 orders of magnitude more in a given time, with hudreds of thousands to even millions of pull per second this way.
+As such, instead of thousand of queries per second, you can pull 2-3 orders of magnitude more in a given time, with hundreds of thousands of pull per second this way.

 Synchronization points and waiting